Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Residual symmetry

 \section{Residual $Z_2$ symmetry}

-Among all the vacuum states summarized in this work, there are three vevs that leave a residual $Z_2$ symmetry in the scalar potential after SSB:
+Among the vacua summarized in this work, three vevs preserve a residual $Z_2$ symmetry of the scalar potential after SSB:

-It was proved in Ref.~\cite{GonzalezFelipe:2014mcf} that in an N-Higgs-doublet model, if the vev leaves a non-trivial residual symmetry (apart from the baryon number symmetry $U(1)_B$), it leads to unphysical quark masses and CKM matrix.
-The consequences include: (i) a block-diagonal CKM mixing matrix; (ii) degenerate quark masses; (iii) some massless quarks.
-Therefore, to avoid such unphysical quark masses and mixings, the vev must completely break the full flavour symmetry of the potential.
+It was shown in Ref.~\cite{GonzalezFelipe:2014mcf} that in an N-Higgs-doublet model, if the vev leaves a nontrivial residual symmetry (apart from the baryon number symmetry $U(1)_B$), this leads to unphysical quark masses and an unphysical CKM matrix.
+The consequences include: (i) a block-diagonal CKM matrix; (ii) degenerate quark masses; (iii) massless quarks.
+Therefore, to avoid such unphysical quark masses and mixings, the vev must completely break the flavour symmetry of the potential.

 One way to proceed is to add new interaction terms to the scalar potential that explicitly break $D_5$ symmetry.
-In this case, the model is no longer an exactly $D_5$-symmetric 4HDM, but rather a modified version.
+In this case, the model is no longer an exactly $D_5$-symmetric 4HDM, but rather a modified model.
 Consequently, the stationarity conditions and the corresponding vacuum solutions will also change, thereby affecting the complex vacua that might lead to spontaneous CP violation.
 We plan to investigate this type of model in future work.